 It’s not my preferred way since roots grown in water tend to be less durable than those started in potting mix, but I’ll share how it’s done just in case you want to try it.

 The traditional way is to place a piece of wax paper over the top of a baby food jar filled with warm water.
 Hold the paper in place with an elastic band.
-Slit a hole in the wax paper and sit the cutting in it so the base only is submerged in water and the leaf up top stays dry.
+Slit a hole in the wax paper and sit the cutting in it so the base of the stem only is submerged in water and the leaf up top stays dry.

 Roots should grow and, when a few inches long, the plant can be potted.